percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Please also notice that because of the nature of some data, its compressed representation can be longer than the original value.
-In this case it does not make sense to store such values in compressed form as |Percona Server| would have to waste both memory space and CPU resources for unnecessary decompression.
+In this case it does not make sense to store such values in compressed form as Percona Server for MySQL would have to waste both memory space and CPU resources for unnecessary decompression.
 Therefore, even if the length of such non-compressible values exceeds :variable:`innodb_compressed_columns_threshold`, they will be stored in